claudiatang/intro-to-ios-with-swift/README.md

 ## Activity 1: Swift 101

-In this activity we will be working through some exercise in playground files getting you used to the language and syntax of Swift
+In this activity we will be working through some exercise in playground files getting you used to the language and syntax of Swift.
+Dont worry if you can't remember all of the basics, you can refer back to [Swift 101.playground](https://github.com/codelikeagirlau/intro-to-ios-with-swift/tree/master/Swift101.playground) at any time.

 ### Beginners

 If you have never done any programming before, this is the perfect place to start.
 And don't worry, you are in good hands!

-You should start working through the [Constants and Variables.playground]() file.
+You should start working through the [Constants and Variables.playground](https://github.com/codelikeagirlau/intro-to-ios-with-swift/tree/master/SWIFT%20BASICS/1.%20Constants%20and%20Variables.playground) file.
 This playground will guide you through using variables and constants as well as getting you used to swift and playgrounds.

 There are 10 exercises in total.

 ### Some programming experience

-If you have done some programming in another language previously, then you can start directly with [Control Flow.playground]().
+If you have done some programming in another language previously, then you can start directly with [Control Flow.playground](https://github.com/codelikeagirlau/intro-to-ios-with-swift/tree/master/SWIFT%20BASICS/2.%20Control%20Flow.playground).
 There are 10 exercises in total.

-Once you have completed that, you can then start to work through [Operators.playground] which also has 10 exercises.
+Once you have completed that, you can then start to work through [Operators.playground](https://github.com/codelikeagirlau/intro-to-ios-with-swift/tree/master/SWIFT%20BASICS/3.%20Operators.playground) which also has 10 exercises.

 ## Activity 2: Hello Xcode!